lentschi/ngx-ellipsis/README.md

 | __ellipsis-click-more__ | Event emitter - If set, the text defined by the `ellipsis`  attribute will be converted into a clickable link.
 For example `(ellipsis-click-more)="moreClicked()"` will call your component's `moreClicked()` method when the user clicks on the link.|
 | __ellipsis-change__ | Event emitter - Will be emitted whenever the ellipsis has been recalculated (depending on `ellipsis-resize-detection`).
 If the text had to be truncated the position of the last visible character will be emitted, else `null`.|

+## Angular SSR (server side rendering)

+With angular SSR the `element-resize-detector-*` detection strategies won't work.
+So `ellipsis-resize-detection` will default to `window` if there is no window object.
+(May seem crazy, but `window` uses angular's `@HostListener` to get the window object of the client.)

 ## Build & publish on npm

 In case you want to contribute/fork: